U.S. duties on French wine are bad news for all, exporters say

 The higher tariffs would immediately raise prices by $5 to $10 per bottle.
 To avoid losing market shares, exporters may need to cut prices, which will threaten many producers, Leccia said.

-French wine exports to the United States totaled $1 billion in 2018, or about 20% of total exports.
+French wine exports to the United States totalled $1 billion in 2018, or about 20% of total exports.
 Champagne is not targeted by the extra duties.

 Of this, Bordeaux wines accounted for more than a fourth of exports, followed by closely by the Bourgogne and Beaujolais origins.